Beating Betz's Law: A larger fundamental upper bound for wind energy harvesting: Introduction

-We claim that is also not correct and will show that: \begin{itemize} \item \textit{Only windmills with cowlings (or equivalent) are governed by Betz law.} \begin{itemize} \item Because the velocity before and after the actuator are the same, Bernoulli's law requires something to prevent the wind from expanding as it passages actuator body.
-(See Figure \ref{fig:thickbetz}) \end{itemize} \item \textit{Surprisingly, Betz law is also not the limit of a thin windmill} \end{itemize} We derive a new model (Fig. \ref{fig:cemsmodel}) that removes this "cowling" and we find a different maximum power extraction curve that is everywhere higher than Betz law.
-In this Continuous Energy and Momentum Schema (CEMS), the Betz model becomes a special case with lower performance due to added physical restrictions that are not typical of windmills. \begin{itemize} \item The CEMS applies to any thickness harvester, including an "actuator disc," so Betz law is neither universal nor even the limit of a thin actuator. \begin{itemize}
+We derive a new model (Fig. \ref{fig:cemsmodel}) that removes this "cowling" and we find a different maximum power extraction curve that is everywhere higher than Betz's law. \begin{itemize} \item The CEMS applies to any thickness harvester, including an "actuator disc," so Betz's law is neither universal nor even the limit of a thin actuator. \begin{itemize}

 \item But with a cowling restriction, the CEMS reverts to the Betz conversion factor.
-This, not thinness, is the hidden assumption in the Betz law. \end{itemize} \item The maximum conversion factor is 2/3 (~67\%) and the peak of the curve is at a different operating point. \begin{itemize} \item Along the power curve, the CEMS exceeds the Betz power conversion up to $\sim$ 36\% (Fig. \ref{fig:powerhomogeneous}). \end{itemize} \item The CEMS avoids the puzzling singularity in the Betz model that requires an infinitely large exit wind-field as the exit velocity approaches zero. \end{itemize}
+This, not thinness, is the hidden assumption in the Betz law. \end{itemize} \item The maximum conversion factor is 2/3 (~67\%) and the peak of the curve is at a different operating point (a different optimal ratio between the input and output wind speed). \begin{itemize} \item Along this power curve, at some operating points the CEMS exceeds the Betz power conversion up to $\sim$ 36\% (Fig. \ref{fig:powerhomogeneous}). \end{itemize} \item The CEMS also avoids the puzzling unphysical singularity in the Betz model that requires an infinitely large depleted wind field downwind as the exit velocity approaches zero. \end{itemize}